 When to consider a hair transplant for thinning hair

-A hair transplant is usually suitable for patients with genetic hair loss; reconstructive needs; previous hair transplant repair; or transgender requirements [1].
-The overwhelming majority of hair transplants are chosen by people with androgenetic alopecia; a type of genetic hair loss commonly known as male pattern baldness or female pattern hair loss.
+It should be noted that the overwhelming majority of hair transplants are chosen by people with androgenetic alopecia, a type of genetic hair loss commonly known as male pattern baldness or female pattern hair loss.

 Hair transplants are a great option for those with thinning hair.
-But depending on the extent of your hair loss, there may be other non-surgical treatments you can try first.
+However, a hair transplant operation should always be the last resort for treating hair loss.
+Depending on the extent of your hair loss, there may be other non-surgical treatments you can try first to improve hair growth.

 The Norwood Scale shows the progressive stages of genetic hair loss in men.
 The Ludwig Scale is used for women.
 You can use these diagrams to assess the extent of your hair loss.